-- A. Drilling or Sharing Domestic Exempt Wells on existing, subdivided, or partitioned tracts of land that are not served by a PWS require the following: - A Domestic Exempt Well may be drilled on a tract of land that is less than five (5) acres that was subdivided, or partitioned before January 10, 2018. - To drill a Domestic Exempt Well on a tract of land that was subdivided, or partitioned between and including January 10, 2018 and August 9, 2023 requires a minimum tract size of five (5) acres. - To drill an Exempt Well on a tract of land in the East Kerr Management Zone that was subdivided, or partitioned between and including June 15, 2022 and August 9, 2023 requires a minimum tract size of seven (7) acres.
+- A. Drilling or Sharing Exempt Wells on existing, subdivided, or partitioned tracts of land that are not served by a PWS require the following: - 1) An Exempt Well may be drilled on a tract of land that is less than five (5) acres that was subdivided, or partitioned before January 10, 2018. - 2) To drill an Exempt Well on a tract of land that was subdivided, or partitioned between and including January 10, 2018 and August 9, 2023 requires a minimum tract size of five (5) acres. - 3) To drill an Exempt Well on a tract of land in the East Kerr Management Zone that was subdivided, or partitioned between and including June 15, 2022 and August 9, 2023 requires a minimum tract size of seven (7) acres.

-- 4) To drill a Domestic Exempt Well on a tract of land in all of Kerr County that was subdivided or partitioned on or after August 10, 2023 requires a minimum tract size of ten (10) acres. - 5) A Domestic Exempt Well may be drilled on an existing non-platted tract being required by Kerr County to be platted, provided no changes are being made to the original size and configuration of the tract or property boundaries, and a legally recorded deed verifying the tract size and the date the tract was created can be furnished to the District.
+- 4) To drill an Exempt Well on a tract of land in all of Kerr County that was subdivided or partitioned on or after August 10, 2023 requires a minimum tract size of ten (10) acres. - 5) An Exempt Well may be drilled on an existing non-platted tract being required by Kerr County to be platted, provided no changes are being made to the original size and configuration of the tract or property boundaries, and a legally recorded deed verifying the tract size, that the tract has and retains 100% of the Groundwater Rights beneath the surface estate, and the date the tract was created can be furnished to the District.
 The property must meet the tract size in relation to the date the tract was created as specified in Rule 4 Section 3.
-A (1) through (4). - 6) In order to maintain an existing Domestic Exempt Well on a tract of land that is being subdivided or downsized, the Owner must: - a.
-Maintain ten (10) acres of Groundwater Rights to support production from the existing Well; and - b.
-Maintain the Well spacing requirements in Rule 4, Section 6. - 7) A Private Shared Exempt Well may be shared to other tracts of land provided that all tracts meet the acreage requirements of Rule 4, Section 3.A.
+A (1) through (4). - 7) To drill or maintain an existing Exempt Well on a tract of land in all of Kerr County that has been or is being subdivided or partitioned on or after August 10, 2023 requires: - a) a minimum ten (10) acre tract of land that retains ownership of the Groundwater Rights beneath the surface estate being subdivided or partitioned with the existing well, and: - b) must maintain the Well spacing requirements in Rule 4, Section 6. - 8) A Private Shared Exempt Well may be shared to other tracts of land provided that all tracts meet the acreage requirements of Rule 4, Section 3.A.
 Each dependent tract the Well is shared with must qualify to have its own Well.

-Rule 4, Section 4: Drilling Domestic Exempt Wells in a Public Water System Service Area:
+Rule 4, Section 4: Drilling Exempt Wells in a Public Water System Service Area:

-To drill a private Domestic Exempt Well on a tract of land that is connected or can be connected to a PWS, requires a singular fifteen (15+) acres tract of land.
+To drill an Exempt Well on a tract of land that is connected or can be connected to a PWS, requires a singular fifteen (15+) acres tract of land.

-Rule 4, Section 5: Existing Domestic Exempt Wells in a PWS Service Area:
+Rule 4, Section 5: Existing Exempt Wells in a PWS Service Area: